ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lectures/lect11.md

 * Scope: local vs. global
 * Layout of compiled C++ program in memory: text, global data , heap and stack

+* A first look at dynamic memory allocation
+* The hows and whys of creating data on the stack vs. heap